mhirdes/go_maps_ext/Documentation/Introduction/Index.rst

 - Works with jQuery

-- Uses Version 3 of the Google Maps API, no API key needed
+- Uses Version 3 of the Google Maps API, API key needed

 - Add your own markers via geocoding in the backend